programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 https://web.archive.org/cdx/search/cdx?url=[original URL of a web resource]
 ```

-By default, the API returns all snapshots of the given URL along with their metadata, but you can use a number of query parameters to format and filter the results.
+By default, the API returns all snapshots of the given URL along with their metadata, but you can use query parameters to format and filter the results.
 A full list of available parameters can be found on the API's [documentation page](https://archive.org/developers/wayback-cdx-server.html) on the Internet Archive Developer Portal.

 Let us use the API to fetch a list of snapshots of google.com.
 The Wayback Machine currently has [more than 18 million snapshots](https://web.archive.org/web/20010101000000*/google.com) archived of google.com.
-In our API request, we can add the parameters `from`, `to`, `filter`, and `limit` to make the API return only the last five snapshots captured between May 1 and May 31, 2000 with the HTTP response status code `200` (we will talk about the meanings of HTTP response status codes below):
+We can add the parameters `from`, `to`, `filter`, and `limit` to make the API return only the last five snapshots captured between May 1 and May 31, 2000 with the HTTP response status code `200` (we will talk about the meanings of HTTP response status codes below):

 ```
 https://web.archive.org/cdx/search/cdx?url=google.com&from=20000501000000&to=20000531235959&filter=statuscode:200&limit=-5
 ```

 You can access the results of this request directly in your browser.
-The returned data is in a tabular format with the columns separated by spaces, and each line represents a snapshot of the URL.
+The returned data is in a tabular format with the columns separated by spaces.
+Each line represents a snapshot of the URL.
 The first line looks like this:

 ```csv
 com,google)/ 20000511233532 http://www.google.com:80/ text/html 200 GEXLB6VHTSJANXBP6HPHSZIZAK3KJZCU 1810